mhgar/csharp-stdbind/README.md

 # Bind() for C#
 A one-class auto-generated library for C# that introduces function binding for C#.
 Basically just a big file with syntactic sugar for generic closures.
+You only need to use ``Binding.cs`` unless you intend to modify this for some reason.

 ## Here's a few examples of what it does.